The Bristol Bombay.

 A Superfreighter of Silver City Airways.

 Ironically, The Belfast factory that produced the Bristol Bombays later went on to build a successful family of aircraft very much in the mould of the Bombay.
-The Short Skyvan, Short 330 and 360 airliners and Short 23 and 23B military transports were all high-wing, twin-prop aircraft with fixed or semi-retracting undercarriages, albeit with nosewheels rather than the Bombay's tailwheel.
+The Short Skyvan, Short 330 and 360 airliners and Short 23 and 23B military transports were all high-wing, twin-prop, twin-rudder aircraft with fixed or semi-retracting undercarriages, albeit with nosewheels rather than the Bombay's tailwheel.
 Tragically, the loss of one Short C-23B Sherpa, operated by the US National Guard, had echoes of the loading issue of the Bristol Bombay: see a description of the accident at <this link> on the Aviation Safety Net database.
+The factory also produced the massive Short Belfast military transport.

 The Short C-23 Sherpa was built in the same factory site as the Bombay.